initialcapacity/jump-start/README.md

 Get the tests to pass!

-- Review the tools we'll be using
+- Download the source code
-- Create a GitHub project for this exercise in `~/workspace`
+- Create a directory and GitHub repository for this exercise in `~/workspace`
 - Replace `continuumcollective` with your GitHub username for each of the below README links.
-- Ensure that this exercise is clean and green!
+- Get the tests to pass

-Hope you enjoy the exercise!
+Welcome to the weekend!

 Thanks, @barinek